wp-plugins/wp-rss-aggregator/readme.txt

 == Changelog ==

+= Version 3.3.1 (2013-08-09) =
+* Fixed Bug: Roles and Capabilities file had not been included
+* Fixed Bug: Error on install, function not found

 = Version 3.3 (2013-08-08) =
 * New feature: OPML importer
 * New feature: Feed item limits for individual Feed Sources